ZetaTwo/zetatwocom/_posts/ctf/2015-12-25-djulkalendern-writeup.md

 ---

 The computer science chapter at my alma mater, KTH, arranges an advent calendar called ["dJulkalendern"](https://djul.datasektionen.se).
-It is a CTF-like puzzle with challenges (almost) every day until christmas and also a cmpetition.
+It is a CTF-like puzzle with challenges (almost) every day until christmas and also a competition.
 Last time it was arranged in 2013, I won the challenge but this year I had to settle for a third place.

 The puzzles are not really security focused like regular CTF but more broader IT related puzzles.